William Lyne Wilson: Political career

 Wilson was a delegate to the Democratic National Convention in 1880.
-He was elected a Democrat to the United States House of Representatives shortly afterwards and won reelection five times afterwards, serving from 1883 to 1895.
+He was elected a Democrat to the United States House of Representatives shortly afterward and won reelection five times afterwards, serving from 1883 to 1895.
 He served as chairman of the Committee on Ways and Means from 1893 to 1895 during which he co-authored the Wilson–Gorman Tariff Act which slightly reduced the United States tariff rates from the numbers set by the McKinley Tariff of 1890.

 After leaving Congress, Wilson was appointed Postmaster General in the cabinet of President Grover Cleveland and served from 1895 to 1897.
 During that time, future Secretary of War Newton D. Baker served as his private secretary.
 In 1896, he broke party lines by opposing the Free Silver Movement led by Democratic presidential nominee William Jennings Bryan and, like many Bourbon Democrats, backed the National Democratic candidate John McAuley Palmer who supported the traditional gold standard, limited government and opposed protectionism.